 Assistant executive vice president

 Dr. Granstrom’s responsibilities include governance and administration as well as oversight of several divisions.
 He sits on the AVMA Board of Directors as an invited participant and provides professional staff support to the Board Governance Committee.
 He also serves as liaison-trustee on the boards of trustees for the AVMA trusts and as a liaison to the American Veterinary Medical Foundation.
-Previously, Dr. Granstrom led the AVMA Education and Research Division and spent several years as director of USDA’s Animal and Natural Resources Institute.
+Previously, Dr. Granstrom led the AVMA Education and Research Division and spent several years as associate director of USDA’s Animal and Natural Resources Institute.
 Dr. Granstrom spent time as a tenured Associate Professor in the Department of Veterinary Science at the University of Kentucky and owned and operated a solo mixed practice in Laurie, Missouri.
 Dr. Granstrom also served a 21-year career as a public health officer in the Kansas and Kentucky Air National Guard, retiring as lieutenant colonel in 2005.

 Adrian Hochstadt, JD, CAE

 Adrian Hochstadt has served as AVMA’s deputy chief executive officer since 2016.
 Previously, he helped create and shape the association’s state advocacy program, working closely with state and allied veterinary medical associations in advocating on behalf of the veterinary profession.
 Hochstadt also has served in executive roles at the North American Veterinary Community, Accreditation Association for Ambulatory Health Care, American Society of Plastic Surgeons, and American Bar Association.